Observations at the hive entrance

 ||

-If, after a long confinement, a colony does not perform its cleansing flight like its neighbours, various hypotheses should be considered :
+If, after a long period of confinement, the colony does not carry out its cleansing flight like its neighbours, various hypotheses should be considered:

-- The colony has not yet started rearing brood; the queen may belong to a slightly later line.
+- The colony has not yet started rearing brood; the queen may be from a slightly later strain.

-- The colony may have been robbed as early as autumn and is collapsing.
+- The colony may have been robbed as early as autumn and is in the process of collapsing.

-- It cannot leave because the entrance is blocked by corpses or other debris deposited by an intruder (mouse).
+- It cannot fly out because the entrance is blocked by dead bees or other debris left by an intruder (mouse).

-- The colony may have died of hunger and cold because it was overwintered on too many frames, too far from the food.
+- The colony may have died of starvation and cold, having been prepared for winter on too many frames, too far from the food stores.

-If the cause of the absence of cleansing flights is not clear, one should take advantage of the next fine day to open the hive carefully and look for open brood (evidence of the queen’s presence) or confirm that the colony is dead (discard frames, sterilize the hive with a blowtorch).
+If the cause of the absence of a cleansing flight is unclear, take advantage of the next fine day to open the hive carefully and look for open brood (proof of the queen's presence) or confirm the death of the colony (destroy frames, scorch the hive).

 |